How you can retire at 55

 If you want to swap your city breaks with long-haul flights and get a new car every five years, you’ll need £39,000.
 As you get older, your priorities will probably change and your regular holidays might be replaced with high insurance bills.

 You’ll get a helping hand from the government in the form of the state pension – as long as you’ve contributed to national insurance for between 10-35 years.
-You’ll get around £8,500 a year from the government, unless you reached the pension age before 6 April 2016, which means you’ll get the old state pension of around £6,500.
+You’ll get just over £8,500 a year from the government, unless you reached the pension age before 6 April 2016, which means you’ll get the old state pension of just over £6,000.

 If you’re not sure how many qualifying years you have built up, you can find out through the Department for Work and Pensions.